mazurwiktor/albion-online-stats/README.md

 ![0.7.0](https://user-images.githubusercontent.com/11301109/71000581-d9124000-20db-11ea-8c19-4d7f69a2c155.png)

+> **Note** Network packet tracking and API for game events moved to other project.
+See [Albion Online Addons](https://github.com/mazurwiktor/albion-online-addons)

 # How to use this app

 > **Note** this section does not require any coding knowledge.
 Those simple two steps are required to use this software :)